Shah Abdul Latif Bhittai: Risalah-i-Owaisi

-Muhammad Muin begins his response to Bhittai's letter by sending blessings upon Prophet Muhammad, his family and his Sahabah (companions).
+Muhammad Muin begins his response to Bhittai's letter by sending blessings upon Muhammad, his family and his Sahabah (companions).
 He answers the first question by stating that the term "Owaisi" is for those who gain spiritual guidance from souls.
 His answer to the second question states that it is allowed by logic and Shari'ah to take someone who has passed away as a Murshid and states many great Saints have done such and this is common among Sufis.
 He states in the third question's answer that opposition of the sayings of theologians to the perspectives of "Faqr" and "Sulook" are meaningless as in the Shari'ah there is an exception for "Faqr" and "Sulook".
 In the fourth question's answer, he states that many saints have been in history who did not have a notable silsila and states that these "friends of Allah" spent their life in no fame or notability but were saints, he continues and speaks of Imam Ya'fi's book "Rawdh al-Riyaheen" and says that there is much mention of such saints in the book along with their silsilahs, he also states that men like Hafez's Murshids are not well known and cites Jami to say that there is no obligation for a saint or Sufi to have a manifest Murshid and to say that these saint's Turooq are without foundation is blasphemy.
 In the answer to the fifth question, he states that research in theology is good to clarify matters and ends off his letter response with his name and mention of himself as a unknowledgeable one.